jr1221/frc-datawizard/README.md

 ### Installation
 This program comes packaged in a JAR file for easy use with Java JDK 11 across all OSes.

+##### Installers coming soon

 #### Linux
-Debian: `apt install openjdk-11-jre`
+Debian: `apt install openjdk-15-jre`
-Arch: `pacman -S jre11-openjdk`
+Arch: `pacman -S jre15-openjdk`

-Run ` java --version` to confirm it is version 11.XXX.
+Run ` java --version` to confirm it is version 15.XXX.
 If it is not version 11 reference the direct path of the java executable or;
-Debian: `update-alternatives --config java` and choose the openjdk-11-jre from the list.
+Debian: `update-alternatives --config java` and choose the openjdk-15-jre from the list.
-Arch: `archlinux-java set java-11-openjdk`
+Arch: `archlinux-java set java-15-openjdk`

 Nearly all distros have this package, but the package name may be worded differently.

 #### Windows
 The only way to install java on windows without registering (albiet free) is via https://github.com/ojdkbuild/ojdkbuild.
-Use the msi installer under version 11.XXX
+Use the msi installer under version 15.XXX

 ### How To Run
 First head over to releases and download the file ending in `.jar`